 One of the principal attractions at Concepción Ataco is its stunning colonial church and sanctuary; the church is in honor of the Immaculate Conception of Maria.

-At the request of parish priest Rafael Fernández and the municipality.
-On January 5, 2003, this church was given the title of a sanctuary.
+At the request of parish priest Rafael Fernandez and the Ataco municipality, On January 5, 2003, this church was given the title of a sanctuary.

-The 2001 earthquake severely damaged the church.
+Atyaco’s Church of the Immaculate Conception was severely damaged during the 2001 earthquake.
 The renovated sanctuary was open to the public again in 2003.